 One of the bigger stumbling blocks in buying an older home will be the home inspection and subsequent negotiations for any needed repairs.
 You are going to need someone in your corner who is a skilled negotiator.
 If your agent truly doesn’t understand the issues it is awfully hard to do that.

 At the bare minimum, your real estate agent should attend the home inspection to hear the problems.
 Many agents skip the home inspection, which is a huge mistake.

 Buying a piece of history can be an exciting proposition, however, it is paramount to know exactly what you’re buying when it’s an antique.
 Older homes tend to have more significant problems than younger properties.
 As long as you do your due diligence, I am sure you’ll have a property to be excited about for many years.

-Anchor Home Inspections provides quality home inspections to Rhode Island and Connecticut.
+Anchor Home Inspections provides quality home inspections to Connecticut.
 Contact us to schedule a home inspection or any of our other home inspection services.

 Home Inspector CT

 Home Inspection Near Me